-Throughout his professional career, Lionel Messi has only received 2 red cards.
-One in August 2005 in his first game for Argentina and the second red card in June 2019, again while playing for Argentina in the Copa America.
+Lionel Messi has received 3 red cards throughout his professional career.
+One in August 2005 in his first game for Argentina, the second in June 2019, again while playing for Argentina in the Copa America, and the third in January 2021 while playing for Barcelona.

 |Name of player||Lionel Messi|